Introducing Asana AI Studio: Build workflows with AI agents to pass off your busywork. Learn more

 SWOT excels in identifying external factors that could impact performance.
 It nudges organizations to look beyond the present and anticipate potential future scenarios.

-A retail company, for example, could use SWOT analysis to identify opportunities in e-commerce and threats from changing consumer behavior or new competitors entering the market.
+In retail management, for example, a team could use SWOT analysis to identify opportunities in e-commerce and threats from changing consumer behavior or new competitors entering the market.
 By doing so, the company can strategize on how to leverage online platforms to boost sales and counteract threats by enhancing the customer experience or adopting new technologies.

 Cons